jackhman/sergio-martin-rubio-site/_posts/2019-12-16-get-started-with-mockito.md

 tags: [Testing, Java, Mockito]
 style: fill
 color: warning
-description: Mockito is a popular mocking framework for Java application.
+description: Mockito is a popular mocking framework for Java applications.
 This framework helps you to test classes in isolation and avoids creating collaborators in your unit tests.
 ---

 {%- capture list_items -%}